 On Day 1, there are five panels and presentations, just one at a time, each one a gem, each designed to give you a peek behind the publishing curtain.
 You’ll hear from agents and writers, all offering their insight into the process of getting a book out to the world.
 The day is capped off with a happy hour, with free food and drinks for everyone.

-If you have a book that you’re ready to present to agents, you may sign up for Day 1 and Day 2, for $595
+If you have a book that you’re ready to present to agents, you may sign up for Day 1 and Day 2, for $595.

 If you wish to participate on Day 2, then you must apply by sending a query letter, 10 pages of a manuscript, and answering some questions.
 You will be notified within 30 days of applying if you are accepted or not for Day 2.
 If you are accepted, then we will ask for payment within 48 hours of acceptance.
 If you are not accepted, then you may choose to attend Day 1 only.

 It’s a fair question.

 Put simply, we don’t want to take your money if you’re not quite ready to hook an agent.
 We are looking for writers who have a query and pages that are good enough to make an agent honestly say, “Yes, I’d like to see that book.
 Yes, I might be interested in representing you.”
 It’s also important that your novel is finished or that your nonfiction book proposal is mostly done.

 If you’re not chosen for Day 2, you will still gain valuable insight into the publishing process on Day 1.